Program Overview

 Education

 This segment of the program provides information to participants regarding the potential dangers of substances.
-In this phase participants attend an AA (Alcoholics Anonymous) or NA (Narcotics Anonymous) meeting, discuss the impact of substance use on the body, explore areas such as addiction and dependence, learn about legal ramifications, and read up-to-date articles on a variety of drugs and alcohol.
+With the counselor, youth discuss the impact of substance use on the body, explore areas such as addiction and dependence, learn about legal ramifications, and read up-to-date articles on a variety of drugs and alcohol.

 Skill Building

-In the Skill Building phase, tools for the future such as decision-making, coping with stress and peer pressure, and future goals are identified.
-Program participants gain an appreciation of the dangers of substances, and learn the skills needed to make mature and responsible decisions in the future.
+In the skill building phase, tools for the future such as decision-making, coping with stress and peer pressure, and future goals are identified.
+Program participants gain an appreciation of the consequences of substances, and learn the skills needed to make mature and responsible decisions in the future.

 Referrals

-Referrals are accepted from the Needham Police Department, Dedham District Court, public and private schools, or from parents.
-A $45 fee is requested from families using this program to cover the cost of materials.
+Referrals are accepted from the Needham Police Department, Dedham District Court, Needham public and private schools, or from parents.